 At last, time for the post you’ve all been waiting for – a review of the cruise that inspired our European vacation.
-Our Istanbul to Rome, Eastern Mediterranean cruise was actually the fourth leg of our ship’s, the Emerald Princess, voyage through the Mediterranean, as she had sailed from Barcelona to Rome, Rome to Athens, and Athens to Istanbul before picking up her new contingent of passengers in Turkey.
-You actually can combine two or more segments into a “Grand Mediterranean” cruise of sorts, and in fact, we met several passengers that were doing just that.
-We would just be doing a traditional, single-segment cruise and getting off in Rome, however.
+Our Istanbul to Rome cruise was actually the fourth leg of our ship’s, the Emerald Princess, voyage through the Mediterranean.
+She previously sailed from Barcelona to Rome, Rome to Athens, and Athens to Istanbul before picking up her new contingent of passengers in Turkey.
+You actually can combine two or more segments into a “Grand Mediterranean” cruise of sorts.
+In fact, we met several passengers who did just that.
+We just did a traditional, single-segment cruise to Rome, however.

-As with my previous cruise reviews, this one will be heavy on photos, so I’d recommend a hearty internet connection for best viewing.
-I will not be reviewing our ports of call in this post, as those will covered by separate, future posts in this trip report series..
-This would be my 7th cruise, and my wife’s 4th.
+As with my previous cruise reviews, this one will be heavy on photos.
+I won’t review our ports of call in this post, as I’ll have separate posts for those.
+This was my 7th cruise, and my wife’s 4th.

 Cruise Dates: Saturday, June 27, 2015 to Saturday, July 4, 2015